Liyang-Zhang/BackgroundErrorSuppreesionforQAseq/README.md

 **errorRateDataFrameCreate.py**

-Use this script to get summary about error signals in either pre-polished or polished databases FREQ files.
+Use this script to get a summary about error signals in either pre-polished or polished databases FREQ files.